Bookmark This Site

 • Government insurance.
 Five states in the U.S. (RI, NY, NJ, CA, HI) and Puerto Rico offer employer-mandated temporary disability insurance (TDI), sometimes called “cash sickness” coverage, for employees disabled in non-workplace situations for the short term.
 Workers Compensation insurance is also required in all states to provide benefits for employees injured while at their workplace.
 These programs are designed to function as short term disability insurance.
 The Social Security Disability Income (SSDI) program was created to provide long term disability benefits to all citizens who have accumulated sufficient “credits”.
 You earn credits for all jobs you’ve held that were covered by the Social Security retirement system.

 There can be a number of other differences based on the terms of coverage and the insurance company providing the protection.
 For example, short and long term disability insurance may have different definitions of disability, claim procedures, exclusions from coverage, and/or the ability to enhance your coverage through the addition of “riders” (providing extra protection) to your insurance contract.
 Use respected websites, like ProtectYourIncome.com, to become a knowledgeable shopper for disability insurance coverage.
-Refer to your insurance policy contract for specific information regarding your coverage and for actual terms, conditions and exclusions.
-The above statements are general in nature and may or may not reflect the actual terms of your insurance policy.

 Comments